CzBiX/factorio-telegram-bridge/README.md

 - 🐳 **Docker Support**: Easy deployment with Docker

 > [!WARNING]
+> Telegram command execution is Disabled by default for security.
+>
-> Enabling Telegram command execution lets anyone in the chat send RCON commands to your server.
+> Enabling it lets anyone in the chat send RCON commands to your server.
 Use only in trusted groups.

 ## Configuration